Enalean/tuleap-documentation-en/languages/en/user-guide/testmanagement.rst

 * It starts as soon as you load the test definition.
 * It ends when you hit one of the action buttons.

-Time is not yet used in the interface, it's only recorded for a futur usage.
+Time is not yet used in the interface, it's only recorded for a future usage.
 You can see the value and make your own computation from the "Test Execution" tracker.

 Example of test failure: